Standard Life beats profit forecasts on cost cuts

-LONDON British insurer Standard Life (SL.L) reported a bigger-than-expected 44 percent jump in its half-year profit, with cost cuts and stronger sales outweighing a big increase in investment in new products and technology.
+LONDON Aug 10 British insurer Standard Life reported a bigger-than-expected 44 percent jump in its half-year profit, with cost cuts and stronger sales outweighing a big increase in investment in new products and technology.

 Edinburgh-based Standard Life, Britain's fifth-biggest insurer, had a pretax operating profit of 262 million pounds ($425 million), up from 182 million pounds a year earlier, the company said on Wednesday.